Don't lose money in San Jose

 Sources: ZillowForecasts, RedfinForecasts, RealtorForecasts

-6) San Jose's of 4.5% shows a bustling and competitive market with most spaces filled
+6) San Jose's "vacancy rate" is just 4.5%, showing it's a bustling and competitive market

 Signal strength: moderate